 - Nonadherence to treatment

-- The patient will demonstrate acceptance of body changes by adhering to their medication and treatment plan
+- Patient will demonstrate acceptance of body changes by adhering to their medication and treatment plan.

-- The patient will verbalize acceptance of their progressive disease
+- Patient will verbalize acceptance of their progressive disease.

 1. Assess factors that contribute to perceptions of disturbed body image.